Skip to main content

 Duplicate channel 2

-4. If you wish you can change the Channel name and adjust duplicated channel configuration according to your requirements.
+4. You can change the Channel name and adjust duplicated channel configuration according to your requirements.
 You need to specify at least one channel endpoint and one channel quality.
 Adding restreams is not necessary to set up a channel.

 Viewing channel details